-- (a) Matters of Control - Conditions for upgrading the exterior of the building and upgrading and (i) reinstating the site, including any one or more of the following: - redecoration or reinstatement of any roof or exterior cladding. - reinstatement of any porches, terraces, baseboards and steps. - replacement of broken window panes, broken or rotten timber, guttering, drainpipes.
+- (a) Matters of Control - (i) Conditions for upgrading the exterior of the building and upgrading and reinstating the site, including any one or more of the following: - redecoration or reinstatement of any roof or exterior cladding. - reinstatement of any porches, terraces, baseboards and steps. - replacement of broken window panes, broken or rotten timber, guttering, drainpipes.

 - reinstatement of that part of a dwelling where a chimney has been removed. - reinstatement of the site and access to the site. - details and length of time to complete site landscaping. - (ii) The length of time taken to reconstruct, repair or refurbish the building. - (iii) A bond, of the nature provided for in the RMA, further secured by deposits of cash with the Council, bank guarantee, or otherwise, to the satisfaction of the Council, to ensure compliance with consent conditions.
-The bond shall be paid prior to the movement of the building to its new site, and shall be to the value of the work required, as assessed by a suitably qualified person approved by the Environmental Manager, at the cost of the applicant.
-The required work will be expected to be completed within the period set out in the bond documentation (usually a 12 month period).
-Portions of the bond may be refunded as substantial portions of the work are completed.